-Supplies and Demands are both lists of positive numbers.
+Solves a transportation problem.
+Supplies and Demands must be lists of non-negative integers.
 Their respective sums must be equal.
-Costs is a list of lists representing the cost matrix, where an entry (i,j) denotes the cost of transporting one unit from i to j.
+Costs is a list of lists representing the cost matrix, where an entry (i,j) denotes the integer cost of transporting one unit from i to j.
 A transportation plan having minimum cost is computed and unified with Transport in the form of a list of lists that represents the transportation matrix, where element (i,j) denotes how many units to ship from i to j.